RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 This is an example of typical SQL injection.
 All the other options are also attacks listed in the Open Web Application Security Project (OWASP) Top Ten, but they do not have the characteristics as the one contained in the question.

-### Question # 119 - Bob is staging an attack against Alice’s website.
+### [important] Question # 119 - Bob is staging an attack against Alice’s website.
 He is able to embed a link on her site that will execute malicious code on a visitor’s machine if the visitor clicks on the link.
 This is an example of which type of attack?
 A. Cross-site scripting
 B. Broken authentication/session management
 C. Security misconfiguration
 D. Insecure cryptographic storage
 Answer: A.

 This is the definition of a cross-site scripting attack.

 Options B and C are also attacks listed in the Open Web Application Security Project (OWASP) Top Ten.
 Option D is not in the Top Ten and is made up as a fictitious option.

-### Question # 120 - Alice is staging an attack against Bob’s website.
+### [important] Question # 120 - Alice is staging an attack against Bob’s website.
 She has discovered that Bob has been storing cryptographic keys on a server with a default admin password and is able to get access to those keys and violate confidentiality and access controls.
 This is an example of which type of attack?
 A. SQL injection
 B. Buffer overflow
 C. Using components with known vulnerabilities